 Submissions will be evaluated based on:

-- Content: Are the goals, methodology and results of the project clear in both the poster and the story map?
+- Content: Are the goals, methodology and results of the project presented clearly in the story map?

 - Overall merit: Has the student demonstrated exemplary work in geospatial sciences?